 Another aspect of an eLearning course is that they’re delivered through a learning management system, also known as an LMS.
-That combination of eLearning courses and an LMS gives a lot of power and flexibility.
+That combination of eLearning courses and an LMS gives a lot of additional power and flexibility.

 We’ve already written about LMSs for safety training, so in this article, we’ll focus on eLearning for safety training.

-eLearning Courses for EHS Training
+eLearning Courses for Safety Training